-- 65. The key purpose of the recognition criteria is to identify ECAIs that produce external credit assessments of sufficiently high quality, consistency and robustness to be used by institutions for regulatory capital purposes under the Standardised Approach and the Securitisation Ratings Based Approaches. - 66.
-For this purpose, competent authorities will investigate whether the ECAI has processes and procedures in place which ensure that credit assessments meet the standards stated above.

-- 67. In determining which ECAIs are eligible for the Standardised Approach, competent authorities shall take into account the technical criteria set out in Annex VI, Part 2 of the CRD.9 - 68.
-Moreover, according to Article 97(2) of the CRD, competent authorities shall recognise an ECAI as eligible for the purposes of Article 96 calculation of the risk weighted amount of a securitisation position only if they are satisfied as to its compliance with the requirements laid down in Article 81, taking into account the technical criteria in Annex VI, Part 2, and that it has demonstrated ability in the area of securitisation which may be evidenced by a strong market acceptance.
-In addition, the credit assessments shall comply with the principles of credibility and transparency as elaborated in Annex IX, Part 3. - 69.
+- 70. The key purpose of the recognition criteria is to identify ECAIs that produce external credit assessments of sufficiently high quality, consistency and robustness to be used by institutions for regulatory capital purposes under the Standardised Approach and the Securitisation Ratings Based Approaches. - 71.
+For this purpose, competent authorities will investigate whether the ECAI has processes and procedures in place which ensure that credit assessments meet the standards stated above. - 72.
+In determining which ECAIs are eligible for the Standardised Approach, competent authorities shall take into account the technical criteria set out in Annex VI, Part 2 of the CRD.12 - 73.
+Moreover, according to Article 97(2) of the CRD, competent authorities shall recognise an ECAI as eligible for the purposes of Article 96 calculation of the risk-weighted amount of a securitisation position only if they are satisfied that it has complied with the requirements laid down in Article 81, taking into account the technical criteria in Annex VI, Part 2, and that it has demonstrated ability in the area of securitisation which may be evidenced by a strong market acceptance.
+In addition, the credit assessments shall comply with the principles of credibility and transparency as elaborated in Annex IX, Part 3. - 74.
 Competent authorities must treat all ECAIs equally.
 However, given the different business models adopted by individual ECAIs, competent authorities may need to take a differentiated approach to assessing how they satisfy the CRD recognition criteria.
-Accordingly, they may place different weights on the various criteria for different ECAIs subject of course to their all satisfying these CRD criteria if this serves the ultimate objective of establishing whether an ECAI's methodology and credit assessments are suitable for calculating regulatory capital requirements. - 70.
-In coming to an assessment, competent authorities will take into consideration the ability of the ECAI to produce robust credit assessments, based on quantitative methods and a proven data track record. - 71.
-Competent authorities will also take account of market indications of the ECAI's standing.
-For example, strong market acceptance and the existence of a long track record may be viewed as indications that the market has a favourable opinion of the ECAI's methodology and credit assessments. - 72.
-In addition, an ECAI's adherence to a code of conduct in line with market standards and internationally recognised principles and the public disclosure of such code may increase the comfort level of competent authorities that the ECAI conforms to certain CRD criteria, such as the independence criterion.
-This could reduce the amount of analysis that the competent authorities themselves need to undertake in order to verify the ECAI's eligibility in these areas. - 73.
-The implementation of a recognition regime may be perceived as creating barriers to entry in the market for external credit assessments.
-While seeking to avoid any unnecessary interference with the market, competent authorities recognise that their primary objective is the prudential need to identify which ECAIs are eligible for risk weighting purposes.
+Accordingly, they may place different weights on the various criteria for different ECAIs subject of course to their all satisfying these CRD criteria if this serves the ultimate objective of establishing whether an ECAI's methodology and credit assessments are suitable for calculating regulatory capital requirements.

-9 Article 81(2): 'competent authorities shall recognise an ECAI as eligible for the purposes of Article 82 only if they are satisfied that its assessment methodology complies with the requirements of objectivity, independence, ongoing review and transparency, and that the resulting credit assessments meet the requirements of credibility and transparency.
-For those purposes, the competent authorities shall take into account the technical criteria set out in Annex VI, Part 2.
+Article 81(2): "competent authorities shall recognise an ECAI as eligible for the purposes of Article 82 only if they are satisfied that its assessment methodology complies with the requirements of objectivity, independence, ongoing review and transparency, and that the resulting credit assessments meet the requirements of credibility and transparency.
+For those purposes, the competent authorities shall take into account the technical criteria set out in Annex VI, Part 2."